What are the top AR/VR school programs on the East Coast for 2023?

 The Computing and Information Sciences PhD explores infrastructure, interaction, informatics, and interaction between computing and non-computing disciplines in the arts, science, engineering, medicine, business, and humanities.
 Research areas for the PhD include but are not limited to AI and Machine Learning, Computer Vision and Pattern Recognition, Human-Computer Interaction (HCI, Game Design, Graphics and Visualization, and Programming Languages.

-Students in both the BS and PhD programs have access to RIT’s VR/AR Lab and Frameless Labs.
+Students in the BS, PhD, and other programs have access to RIT’s AR/VR Lab and Frameless Labs.
 Located at the RIT MAGIC Center, the AR/VR Lab is designed for the exploration of and experimentation with AR/VR platforms, technologies, and hardware.
 Also located at the MAGIC Center, Frameless Labs provides a space for the extended reality (XR) community to collaborate.
 The goal is to raise awareness about research, innovation, and artistic creation in the fields of AR and VR.

 Current projects and experiences include Development and Assessment of Virtual Reality Paradigms for Gaze Contingent Visual Rehabilitation, Color and Material Appearance in AR, Mixed Reality Theatre (funded by Epic Games), Digital Docents: Historical NY Stories in Virtual and Augmented Reality, and the VR Cary Collection.

-Rochester Institute of Technology graduates are prepared for careers in a wide variety of industries from entertainment to aerospace.
-AR/VR Developer, Interactive Developer, UX Engineer, Technical Lead, Application Developer, and Digital technician are just a few potential job titles.
+Graduates of the BS and PhD Programs at Rochester Institute of Technology are prepared to pursue careers in industries from Entertainment to Aerospace.
+AR/VR Developer, Interactive Developer, UX Engineer, Technical Lead, Application Developer, and Digital Technician are just a few potential job titles.

 Students in all programs have access to the UMD Graphics and Visual Informatics Laboratory (GVIL), and the Mixed/Augmented/Virtual Reality Innovation Center (MAVRIC).